 Don't buy bone-in meat.

-The fried chicken and ribs sure look good, but the one thing that bone-in meat is sure to do is make your price skyrocket.
+The ribs and fried chicken sure look good, but the one thing that bone-in meat is sure to do is make your price skyrocket.
 Avoid wasting any of your box's weight on heavy bones, and opt for the other meats like grilled chicken, baked fish, and pulled pork.

 Buy the protein, but skip the sides.